Cassandra (novel): Plot

 Cassandra's narrative begins by describing her youth, when she was Priam's favorite daughter and loved to sit with him as he discussed politics and matters of state.
 Her relationship with her mother, Hecuba, however, was never as intimate, since Hecuba recognized Cassandra's independence.
 At times their interactions are tense or even cold, notably when Hecuba does not sympathize with Cassandra's fear of the god Apollo's gift of prophecy or her reluctance to accept his love.
 When she ultimately refuses him, he curses her so that no one will believe what she prophesies.

 When Cassandra is presented among the city's virgins for deflowering, she is chosen by Aeneas, who makes love to her only later.
 Nonetheless, she falls in love with him, and is devoted to him despite her liaisons with others, including Panthous — indeed, she imagines Aeneas whenever she is with anyone else.

 It is Aeneas' father Anchises who tells Cassandra of the mission to bring Hesione, Priam's sister who was taken as a prize by Telamon during the first Trojan War, back from Sparta.
 Not only do the Trojans fail to secure Hesione, they also lose the seer Calchas during the voyage, who later aids the Greeks during the war.

-When Menelaus visits Troy to offer a sacrifice, he rebukes impertinence of Cassandra's brother Paris, who has recently returned to Troy and been reclaimed as Priam and Hecuba's son, though as a child he was abandoned because of a prophecy.
+When Menelaus visits Troy to offer a sacrifice, he rebukes the impertinence of Cassandra's brother Paris, who has recently returned to Troy and been reclaimed as Priam and Hecuba's son, though as a child he was abandoned because of a prophecy.
 His words provoke Paris, who insists that he will travel to Sparta, and if Hesione is not returned to him, he will take Helen.
 The tension increases when Cassandra experiences a sort of fit and collapses, having foreseen the war and fall of Troy.
 By the time she recovers, Paris has sailed to Sparta and returned, bringing Helen, who wears a veil.